- There are an estimated 55,000 grizzly bears in North America.

 Meet the Grizzly Bear

 The grizzly bear (Ursus arctos horribilis) is also known as the North American brown bear.
-It is a large bear that is native to North America.
+It is a big bear that is native to North America.
 The grizzly is known for its large size and aggressive behavior.
-In terms of size, a male grizzly stands over 3 feet tall and can weigh more than 500 pounds.
+In terms of size, a male grizzly stands over 7 feet tall and can weigh more than 500 pounds.